fugue/fregot/README.md

 [(Check out the text-based demo on asciinema so you can copy/paste commands.)](https://asciinema.org/a/AfmqS0xB2g5ZuORW4siesYFRY?size=medium)

 `fregot` can be seen an alternative REPL to [OPA]'s built-in interpreter.
-The goals are a little different -- whereas the OPA agent provides an enterprise ready, `fregot` was internally at [Fugue] to improve the Rego development experience.
+The goals are a little different - whereas the OPA agent provides general-purpose components and functionality that are particularly useful with Kubernetes, `fregot` was developed internally at [Fugue] as a lightweight set of tools to enhance the Rego development experience.
 It aims to provide:

- -  Just the Rego language implementation rather than the full agent
+ -  Just the Rego language implementation rather than the full OPA agent
  -  Useful tools to debug Rego queries and modules
  -  Enhanced error messages
  -  Ease of extending and experimenting with different language features